 The idea, typically speaking is that you place three nodes throughout your home, and if one were to go down, the remaining nodes would automatically work to keep your connection up and running.
 This is coverage that most of us tech types have dreamed of for years!

 Yes, Mesh WiFi can help eliminate dead zones where you don’t get good reception.
-Rather than broadcasting Wi-Fi signals from a single point, mesh router systems have multiple access points.
+Rather than broadcasting Wi-Fi signals from a single point, These router systems have multiple access points.
 One point links out to the modem and then acts as a router, while one or more other access points, often called satellites, capture the router’s signal and rebroadcast it.

 You’ll never hear me tell someone they should just go buy a wireless router again.
 In this day and age, you need something that can effectively cut out all the noise and give you the perfect coverage with the perfect speed in any room of your house.